rapscallion45/intandem-users/README.md

 # Intandem Users example

-This is an example app demonstarting user data fetching from a rest API endpoint.
-User creation, updating and deletion functionality is included.
+This is an example app demonstrating user data fetching from a rest API endpoint.
+User creation, modification and deletion functionality is included, and simulated server responses are handled.

-The app is built on React.js and Next.js, with Redux for state management.
+The app is built on Next.js, with Redux for state management.
 The app has been styled using MUI v5.
-The user data is collected from the open source rest API [reqres.in](https://reqres.in)
+The user data is collected from the open source rest API [reqres.in](https://reqres.in).

 ## Project Link

-The app is live at: [https://intandem-users.vercel.app/](https://intandem-users.vercel.app/)
+This demonstration app is live at: [https://intandem-users.vercel.app/](https://intandem-users.vercel.app/)

 ## Project Status